-If you buy or finance equipment for your business, you’ll want to be familiar with this part of the U.S. Internal Revenue Code because it could save your business money on important business equipment acquisitions.
+If you buy or finance equipment for your business, you’ll want to be familiar with Section 179 of the U.S. Internal Revenue Code because it could save your business money on important business equipment acquisitions.

-Section 179 is an expense deduction for business equipment like machinery, computers, office equipment, and more, allowing qualifying businesses to deduct the cost of certain equipment as an expense instead of capitalizing it and depreciating it over a period of years.
-I’m not an accountant, but with First Business Bank, we have a team of experienced equipment financing specialists that help business people navigate equipment purchases every day.
-These examples reflect the top benefits we see for many businesses, but make sure to consult an accountant before assuming your business will benefit, as well.
+Section 179 is an expense deduction for business equipment, including construction equipment, industrial machinery, medical equipment, vehicles, computers, office equipment, and more, which allows qualifying businesses to deduct the cost of the equipment as an expense in the year it is acquired instead of capitalizing it and depreciating it over a period of years.

 Optimize Operating Costs